lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 _Emmett coughs, the slimy feeling in his lungs not the best for his confidence._

-> Get out of my squom's--I mean, friend's body!
+> Get out of Squan's--I mean, my friend's body!

 _Emmett cringes as he let his personal nickname for Sanya slip out._